• Resources

 Late payments may incur interest charges or penalties, increasing the cost of borrowing.

-Since the payment dates are already fixed in the agreement, it allows the business to plan the finances and budget accordingly in advance.
+Since the payment dates are already fixed in the agreement, it allows the business to plan its finances and budget accordingly in advance.

 Formalizing payments through bills can strengthen relationships with suppliers by demonstrating reliability.

-If any accounting software is not integrated to overview this process, then it takes a lot of administrative effort and human bandwidth to track due dates and manage timely payments.
+If accounting software is not integrated to manage or track this process, then it takes a lot of administrative effort and human bandwidth to track due dates and manage timely payments.

 Helps in managing credit terms and conditions, potentially allowing for better negotiation with suppliers.